 Make sure you are meeting their needs as well.
 That’s part of your job.
 If you have a super nervous mom who is scared to death to use childcare, it’s up to you to comfort her and show her her baby is okay.
 Send pics during the day, text her it’s going great, or whatever you need to do to help her feel better.
 She will reward you with business for years to come.
 Each family is an investment in your future.

 How do you get training?
 You should be getting as much training as you are able to get to make yourself the best provider you can be.
 There are many great ways to get training.
 You should have a local r and r that will help you acquire training.
-You can get classes online in many places such as CARE courses, CECPD has online courses, and Early Learning Innovations are great places to get online training.
-Check some of them out.
+You can get classes online in many places such as CARE courses, CECPD has online courses as well.

 You can also learn better skills as a provider by reading as many books as you can get your hands on.
 I would totally recommend “Conscious Discipline” by Becky Bailey and “The Great Disconnect in Early Childhood Education” by Michael Gramling.
 They will change how you see your job, I promise.